-Career Day and PL-2 Workshop — In the fall, a one-day career day and workshop exposes second-year residents to panel discussions about future career options and exposure to advocacy options and organized medicine groups.
+PL-2 Workshop — In the fall, a one-day workshop exposes second-year residents to different career opportunities after residency and introduces them to the Resident as Teachers curriculum.

 PL-3 Workshop — In late summer, a one-day workshop for third-year residents focuses on information needed to transition into medical careers after residency.
 Discussions include information about licensure and credentialing, CME, billing and coding, and managed care.

 Special Interest Groups

 Groups interested in Academic Medicine, Public Health, and International Medicine meet quarterly.
 These informational sessions are open to all interested residents.
 Many people choose to attend more than one group to aid in their education and future career decisions.

 Two-Way Resident Communications